 A midnight snack once in a while may look harmless.
 However, what if eating at night has developed into a habit?
 You might already be suffering from night eating syndrome.
-Night eating syndrome is characterized by a disrupted circadian system in order to wake up and eat in the middle of the night.
+This type of eating disorder is characterized by a disrupted circadian system in order to wake up and eat in the middle of the night.
 This can lead to serious health implications.
 It is a usual phenomenon that someone who eats late at night tends to gain more weight.

 It is also a common scenario that people who tend to eat at night tend to feel shame at their behavior.
 In fact, it isn’t surprising that people who tend to have night eating habits are actually binge eaters.
 Unfortunately, a lot of people who are trying to lose weight are actually night eaters.
 In a study, 16% of people in weight loss programs are suffering from night eating syndrome.
 On the other hand, 82% of people that have undergone bariatric procedures are actually night eaters.